 2. EORI number for import

 After registering a company and having a tax identification number attributed, you should apply for an EORI number.
-EORI is necessary to import from China to the European Union’s Member States and place the goods to the market.
+EORI is necessary to import from China to the European Union’s Member States and place the goods in the market.
 Obtaining an EORI number is easy and without charge.
 The entire procedure can be carried out online – it usually takes a few days to obtain an EORI number.

 3. Import from China – obligations related to waste production